Blink-182: Hoppus' cancer battle and DeLonge's second return (2021–present)

 The announcement of DeLonge's return was also accompanied by a new single, "Edging" later that week.
 The song performed well in the US, becoming their fourth and longest-running number one hit on Billboard's Alternative Airplay chart, and their highest-charting single on the Hot 100 in eighteen years.
 The following year, the band's ninth studio album, One More Time..., was released on October 20, 2023.
 The album proved successful both commercially and critically, becoming their third number-one album on the Billboard 200 in the U.S., and critics celebrating the band's back-to-basics approach.
 Many of the singles and other songs also saw similar success, such as the title track becoming the band's longest-running number one single on the Alternative Airplay chart domestically.
 A year later, the band released a deluxe edition of the album called One More Time...
 Part-2 on September 6, 2024.

 In August 2024, DeLonge stated that while they intended to take a break once the tour concluded, the band will "be the priority forever [...]
 Honestly, I think this is a whole new beginning for the band.
 With what we’re planning on doing, who we’ve become, and how we’re doing it now I think it’s really, really exciting."

 On February 13, 2025, during a Los Angeles wildfire benefit show at the Los Angeles' Hollywood Palladium, Skiba joined the band on stage to perform "Bored to Death."
 Skiba would later join the band on stage occasionally during the Missionary Impossible tour.
 In March and April 2025, both DeLonge and Hoppus stated that the band was working on new material for an upcoming album.
+The band co-headlined Riot Fest in September 2025 Chicago along with "Weird Al" Yankovic, Green Day, Jack White, Weezer, and Idles.